taqiyeddinedj/HA_Infra/README.md

-# HA Scenarios Apps Deployment on Kubernetes
+# HA Scenarios Apps Deployment on K3S Cluster
-## This project deploys a full Nextcloud stack on a Kubernetes cluster, including:
+## This project deploys :

-* Nextcloud application
+* Nextcloud platform
 * MariaDB database
 * Redis cache
 * MongoDB database
-* Nginx reverse proxy
+* Nginx
 * Simple React/Node webapp
-* Continuous deployment pipeline
+* Continuous deployment pipeline with Jenkins

 ### Nectcloud
 Nextcloud is deployed using a Deployment and HORIZONTAL POD AUTOSCALER.
 Persistent storage is provided by manually creating a PersistentVolume and PersistentVolumeClaim.